What You Should Know Before Signing A Severance Agreement

 You’ve just learned that you are going to be terminated from your job.
 Naturally, you are worried about the future and are unsure of how to cover your expenses between now and when you find other employment.
 When your current employer offers a severance agreement that will provide some period of post-employment pay and benefits, you may be eager to accept in light of your concerns about money.

-Before you accept any agreement, however, it is important to review it in consultation with an attorney.
+Before you accept any agreement, however, it is important to review it in consultation with an employment discrimination attorney.
 Despite what your employer may imply, severance agreements are not just goodwill payments to help you get by.
 You may be signing away important rights and protections.
 If you’ve been offered a severance agreement, contact Ellwanger Henderson to discuss your agreement with one of our skilled employment law attorneys.

 Severance agreements, also known as separation agreements, are typically offered because the company wants to protect itself from competitors and from liability.
 Therefore, your agreement may contain the following provisions: